SU_A_08

 [i] Three brothers?

-[r] Yes.
-Three brothers, three boys.
+[r] Yes, three brothers, three boys.

 [i] How old are they?

-[r] Two of them are twins, they are 18 years old.
+[r] Two of them are twins; they are 18 years old.
 The third is 16 years old.

-[i] Do you all study?
+[i] Are you all studying?

-[r] My level at the school?
+[r] My level at school?

 [i] Yes.

-[r] I was at level 8 (level 2 in high school).
+[r] I was at level 8 (level 2 in secondary school).

 [i] When you left Syria, did you leave alone or with your family?